 THE PROLIFERATION OF DISINFORMATION

-Throughout social media, there are billions of bots, trolls and sock puppets waging Gray Zone Warfare.
-While it may not be directly targeted at your unit, it does have a corrosive impact on your ability to successfully craft and amplify a narrative.
+Throughout social media, there are billions of bots, trolls and sock puppets waging grey zone warfare.
+While it may not directly target your unit, it does have a corrosive impact on your ability to successfully craft and amplify a narrative.

 Social media gives people the ability to choose exactly what content they consume, engage with and amplify.
-While Russia is publishing false stories at an alarming rate, the real danger comes from the bots, trolls and sock puppets who are undermining factual narratives through inflammatory conversations.
-When people begin believing and distributing the disinformation, the information environment becomes contaminated.
+While Russia is publishing false stories at an alarming rate, the real danger comes from the bots, trolls, sock puppets and people who are spreading disinformation from multiple origins and undermining factual narratives through inflammatory conversations.
+When people begin believing and distributing disinformation, the information environment quickly becomes muddied.